Skip to content

 Unauthorized workflow targetingSensitive runners used by low-trust workflowsLabel restrictions and repo-level access policy

-Patch lagKnown vulnerable packages on runner imagesImage lifecycle and update cadence
+Patch lagKnown vulnerable packages on runner imagesImage lifecycle management with regular updates

-4. Require security review only for high-risk workflow changes
+4. Reserve manual security review for high-risk workflow changes, not every PR

-5. Track exceptions with expiry and explicit owner
+5. Track exceptions with an expiry date and a named owner

 Change TypeRequired Reviewer